cap-js-community/tree-sitter-cds/README.md

 can't parse properly, yet.
 There is also no error reporting by tree-sitter and the syntax tree can change any time, as this project is not complete, yet.

-In the future, we may try to [stack-graphs by GitHub][stack-graphs].
+In the future, we may try to add support for [stack-graphs by GitHub][stack-graphs].

 ## Code of Conduct